koii-network/docs/concepts/what-are-tasks/what-are-tasks/what-are-tasks.md

 ![banner](<../img/_What%20are%20tasks_%20(1).svg>)

-Building truly decentralized systems, requires a complicated mix of incentive engineering cryptography.
+Building truly decentralized systems requires a complicated mix of incentive, engineering, and cryptography.

 <Tooltip text="Gradual Consensus"/> in Koii Tasks standardize this structure to provide a single community cloud toolkit for all purposes.